joachimbulow/dotnet-graphql-starterpack/README.md

 This project was developed using `dotnet version 7.0.1` .
 It proposes a starting point for a `Hot Chocolate 13 GraphQL` server using the power of `asp-net core`.
-In these chpaters i will glance over what
+In these chpaters i will glance over what is important to understand to get building.

 ###

 General overview of backend programming domain

 ![alt text](https://github.com/joachimbulow/dotnet-graphql-starterpack/domain.png?raw=true)

 ### Authentication